-Table 1.2: Like the first table, but sorted by total cars produced.
+Table 2: Like the first table, but sorted by total cars produced.

-cations, Miata owners have told me that it feels "somewhat scary, so without a roof in a small, fast, car."
+You might also wonder why the slower colors, and especially red, sold quite a large number of cars.
+The reason is psychological.
+A significant number of owners are somewhat wary of the speed of their Miatas.
+In private communications, Miata owners have told me that it feels "somewhat scary, so without a roof in a small, fast, car."
 The reduced speed of red Miatas provides some sense of reassurance.
-Many red Miata owners also end up installing a hardtop on a semi-permanent basis.
+Many red Miata owners also end up installing a hardtop on a semipermanent basis.